 Anubias nana ‘Pinto’ is a slow but consistent grower

-The photo below on the left is two months after the pintos got planted in the Fireplace Aquarium, while the photo on the right is from 70 days later.
-The plants have filled out and matured nicely.
-The shrimp and catfish do a good job of keeping them neat and clean.
+The photo below on the left is two months after the pintos got planted in the Fireplace Aquarium, while the photo in the middle is from 70 days later.
+On the right is the pinto after 9 months.
+The plants have filled out and matured nicely, dropping an extensive root system and essentially an entire new plant in the back (difficult to see in the photo).
+The pinto on the right side has gone over to almost entirely green with small white speckling, but now has a new mostly white leaf developing.
+The shrimp, catfish and snails do a good job of keeping them neat and clean – there have been no algae issues at all.